buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 The lining can only cover part of the opening reveal.

- * LiningOffset, given if the lining edge has an offset to the x axis of the local placement.
+ * LiningOffset, given if the lining edge has an offset to the X-axis of the local placement.

-> NOTE In addition to the <em>LiningOffset</em>, the local placement of the <em>IfcDoor</em> can already have an offset to the wall edge and thereby shift the lining along the y axis.
+> NOTE In addition to the <em>LiningOffset</em>, the local placement of the <em>IfcDoor</em> can already have an offset to the wall edge and thereby shift the lining along the Y-axis.
 The actual position of the lining is calculated from the origin of the local placement along the positive Y-axis with the distance given by <em>LiningOffset</em>.

 ![lining 3](../../../../figures/ifcdoorliningproperties-fig03.png)